Lone Star Lovers, Book 4

-One for remembrance…one for healing…and one to seal her heart forever.
+One for remembrance…one for healing…and one to steal her heart forever…

 Chrissi Page has tried to find one man who heats her bed the way the Kinzie brothers did one shameful night years ago.
 She’s failed miserably, leaving her with no choice but to bank that inner fire—and keep a lid on her inner bad girl.

-She’d been weak, unable to choose between three men who appealed to her in different ways.
-And when they’d confronted her as a tease, anger had boiled over into a passion so wild, she’s still trying to live it down.
+Way back when, she’d been weak, unable to choose between three cowboys who appealed to her in very different ways.
+After they’d each tried to win her for their own, they’d confronted her, demanding she choose.
+Confusion and anger had boiled over into a passion so wild, that to this day, she’s still trying to live it down.

-Since that night, Ezra, Cade and Joshua have individually sown their wild oats with pretty much the entire available female population of Two Mule, Texas.
-Yet nothing erases the attraction they still feel for Chrissi.
-And when she ends up stranded on the road near their ranch, it’s their last chance to turn their mutual obsession into an unusual proposition.
+Since that night, Ezra, Cade, and Joshua have individually sewn their wild oats with pretty much the entire available female population of Two Mule, Texas.
+Yet nothing and no other woman has ever erased the attraction they still feel for Chrissi.
+When she’s stranded on the road near their ranch, it’s their last chance to turn their mutual obsession into an unusual proposition…

 Note for Readers: You must be of legal age in your country of origin to read this excerpt.